EsmeeDEV/EsmeeDEV/README.md

 - 👋 Hi, I’m @EsmeeDEV
-- 👀 I’m interested in Development and working on retrohotels.
+- 👀 I’m interested in Development and working on RedM.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning LUA & developing in it.
-- 💞️ I’m looking to collaborate on Habbo hotels and retrohotels.
+- 💞️ I’m looking to collaborate on RedM scripting
-- 📫 How to reach me: Esmee#5839
+- 📫 How to reach me: Evaatje on discord